What is hurricane insurance in Florida?

 Investing in a leak and flood detector so you can mitigate water damage.

-Want to see if you can save money by switching to Kin?
+Want to see if you can save money by switching with Kin?
 Get a quote and you could have coverage in place in minutes.

 Is Florida hurricane insurance required?